UWPX/UWPX-Push-Server/README.md

 The message has to include **all** account IDs for those, that should receive push notifications.
 Once received by the server, it will replace all existing accounts with those.
 This ensures, the client only receives notifications for those accounts, that are still active.
-Here the `accountId` should be a persistent per device unique value representing an account.
+Here the `account_id` should be a persistent per device unique value representing an account.
-For privacy reasons, this `accountId` should **NOT** just simply be the bare JID of the account.
+For privacy reasons, this `account_id` should **NOT** just simply be the bare JID of the account.
 It's suggested to use the SHA256 hash of the bare JID with the `deviceId` as salt here.

 #### Client -> Server